 About Your Injury

 - Suddenly pushed your foot off the ground, to go from walking to running, or to running uphill

 - Tripped and fell, or had another accident

-- Played a sport like tennis or basketball, with a lot of stopping and starting
+- Played a sport like tennis or basketball, with a lot of stopping and sharp turns

 - A partial tear means at least some of the tendon is still OK.

-- A full tear means your tendon is torn completely and the two sides are not attached to each other.
+- A full tear means your tendon is torn completely and the 2 sides are not attached to each other.

 If you have a complete tear, you may need surgery to repair your tendon.
 Your doctor will discuss the pros and cons of surgery with you.
 Before surgery, you will wear a special boot that keeps you from moving your lower leg and foot.

 - Instead of surgery, you may need to wear a splint or boot for about 6 weeks.
 During this time, your tendon grows back together.

 If you have a leg brace, splint, or boot, it will keep you from moving your foot.
 This will prevent further injury.
 You can walk once your doctor says it is OK to.